 Key Working Relationships

-Internal: Deputy Chief of Party, M&E Lead, All Technical Leads, All Departments of the Country Program, relevant Regional and HQ Technical Advisors.
+Internal: Deputy Chief of Party, Other Technical Leads, All Departments of the Country Program.

 External: Partner organizations, the Church, international and local NGOs, Research institutions